Mamenchisaurus: Mamenchisaurus hochuanensis

 In 1972, Young and Xijin Zhao described a second species, Mamenchisaurus hochuanensis.
-The fossils were found near a village in Hechuan, north of Chongqing (originally part of the Sichuan Province), China; 200 m above the Fu River on the slope of a mountain.
-The M. hochuanensis fossil site also belonged to the Upper Shaximiao Formation, very close to the M. constructus type specimen's location, dating to at least the Late Jurassic.
+The fossils were found near a village in Hechuan, north of Chongqing (originally part of the Sichuan Province), China, 200 m above the Fu River on the slope of a mountain.
+The M. hochuanensis fossil site also belonged to the Upper Shaximiao Formation, very close to the location of the M. constructus type specimen, dating to at least the Late Jurassic.
 Locals first discovered the remains sometime before the Chinese Communist Revolution.
 However, the remains were ultimately abandoned and left to weather in situ.
-Excavation did not begin on the site until 1957.
+Excavation of the specimen did not begin until 1957, when a team from the Sichuan Provincial Museum was dispatched to the site.
+Preparation, reconstruction, mounting, and description of the skeleton were completed in 1965.

-The holotype specimen (CCG V 20401) consisted of an almost complete and articulated vertebral column; including 19 elongated cervical vertebrae, which were almost entirely preserved, 12 dorsal vertebrae, four sacral vertebrae, and 35 caudal vertebrae with only the last several missing.
-Also missing from the skeleton was the majority of the forelimbs and skull.
+The holotype specimen (CCG V 20401) consisted of an almost complete and articulated vertebral column, including 19 elongated cervical vertebrae, which were almost entirely preserved, 12 dorsal vertebrae, four sacral vertebrae, and 35 caudal vertebrae, with only the last several missing.
+Also missing from the skeleton were most of the forelimbs and the skull.
 When M. hochuanensis was first described, it was the largest sauropod known from China.

 In 1958, Young described a mamenchisaur specimen (IVPP V. 946) from the Haishiwan region of Yongdeng, Gansu Province.
 This specimen was initially assigned to M. constructus.
 However, in 1972 it was reassigned to M. hochuanensis as a paratype.
 This specimen was slightly smaller than the holotype and consisted of less material overall.
 However, it contained some anatomical details missing in the type specimen.

 In 2001, another specimen (ZDM0126) was described and referred to M. hochuanensis.
 It was found in 1995 at a construction site in Huidong New District, Zigong City, Sichuan Province.
-This specimen was nearly complete and mostly articulated, preserving features missing from the holotype, such as the skull, pectoral girdle and forelimb material.
+This specimen was nearly complete and mostly articulated, preserving features missing from the holotype, such as the skull, pectoral girdle, and forelimb material.
 However, a 2020 phylogenetic analysis by Moore and colleagues cast doubt on the referral of this specimen to M. hochuanensis.